Hbeau/Whiterun/README.md

 # Whiterun

-**Whiterun** is a desktop application designed to simplify the management of custom Tiny Glade assets, enabling you to modify in-game models effortlessly.
+**Whiterun** is a desktop application designed to simplify the installation of custom Tiny Glade assets.
+Third-parties assets pack can be installed in one click to modify decorators, clutters, meshes, colors and more.
 ---

 ## 🔧 Setup Guide